nubomedia/developer-guidelines/docs/tutorial/nubomedia-room.md

 !!! info

     The access to the PaaS Manager should be done with authentication credentials (login/password).
-So far, this access is restricted.
-If your are interested in getting access, please send an email to the [nubomedia-dev](https://groups.google.com/forum/#!forum/nubomedia-dev) list asking for permission.
+The NUBOMEDIA project manages a NUBOMEDIA PaaS instance that is reserved to the institutions being part of the project.
+If you are not part of the NUBOMEDIA project but you want to use NUBOMEDIA you should install your very own PaaS following the [installation instructions](../tools/autonomous-installer.md).

 Once logged in the PaaS Manager, first we have to click on the *Create App* button inside the *Applications* section.
 It is very important to define the [GitHub URL](https://github.com/nubomedia/nubomedia-room-tutorial) in which the project is hosted.
 In this example, we are not using the scaling mechanisms and a single number of replicas: